The Collection (TV series)

-The Collection is a streaming television period drama series, focusing on the Paris fashion scene after World War II.
+The Collection is a television period drama miniseries, focusing on the Paris fashion scene after World War II.
 It is a co-production Amazon Studios, BBC Worldwide's Lookout Point, Federation Entertainment and France Télévisions, It premiered on 2 September 2016.

 Plot

 The series focuses on brothers Paul and Claude Sabine at their family's Paris fashion house.
 Around them, the city is emerging from the Occupation of World War II.
 The charming and outgoing Paul has the business savvy of the two brothers.
 Claude is the artistic talent, but also introverted, misanthropic and homosexual.

 Paul seeks to stake a claim in the top tiers of the Paris fashion scene as the city poises itself to reclaim the title of fashion capital of the world.
 He encounters obstacles in the forms of his past, his conniving mother's actions and the competitive environment of the industry.

 Paul's American wife, Helen, comes from a wealthy family whose money helped the Sabine fashion house survive during austere times.
 Throughout the first season, she and Paul face marital problems due to his many secrets.

 Claude, meanwhile, grapples with the emotional trauma of a vicious attack and robbery by a lover who then suddenly disappeared.
 He also longs for more recognition of his artistic contributions to the Sabine house, but his efforts are often thwarted by his dominating family and his own anti-social behavior.

 The series also follows Billy Novak, a young American photographer who is hired by the Sabine family.
 He is inspired by and falls in love with a seamstress-turned-model named Nina.
 She, however, is more concerned with finding the illegitimate son she was recently forced to give up for adoption.

 The series includes the lives and relationships of other employees in the fashion house.
 It also addresses the atmosphere of uneasiness and paranoia that arose in the Cold War era, as well as the hunt for former Nazi collaborators.